Miloš Petrović (composer)

 Petrović graduated from the Belgrade Faculty of Music in 1974.
-From 1974 to 1980 he performed with the jazz group Interaction, and in 1980 he formed the jazz band Jazzy, with which he released two albums.
+From 1974 to 1980 he performed with the jazz group Interaction, and in 1980 he formed the jazz band Jazzy, releasing three albums with the group.
 Simultaneously, he was a member of the rock group Jakarta, with which he recorded two albums and gained nationwide popularity.
 He started his career in classical music in 1985, recording an album of harpsichord pieces.
 After gaining a magister degree from the Belgrade Faculty of Music in 1988, he dedicated himself to composing.
 He published a number of classical and ethnic jazz albums and took part in several jazz projects.

 Petrović was a professor at the Belgrade Faculty of Music, where he taught harpsichord and chamber music.
 He published two novels, a book of short stories and a book of essays.

 Biography

 Early career

 Miloš Petrović was born in 1952 in Belgrade municipality Zemun.
+One of his first works was a chamber opera based on Jean Cocteau's novel Les Enfants terribles, which he composed at the age 19.
 He graduated from the piano department of the Belgrade Faculty of Music in 1974.
 During the same year, he started his career playing in the jazz group Interaction, led by saxophonist Paul Pignon.
 He performed with Interaction until 1980.

 Jazzy and Jakarta

 In 1980, Petrović formed the jazz band Jazzy with bassist Rade Bulatović and percussionist Nenad Jelić.
-With Jazzy, he recorded two albums, Jazzy (1983) and Wake Up and Jazzy (1986).
+With Jazzy he recorded the albums, Jazzy (1983) and Wake Up and Jazzy (1986), both released through PGP-RTB record label.
+They self-released the album Istorija Vizantije (History of the Byzantine Empire) on audio cassette.
+The cassette was given to the visitors of their concert held in Belgrade's Students' Cultural Center on 22 January 1990.
+These recordings would be reissued on CD in 2012.
+The disc was given with an issue of the world music magazine Etnoumlje.
 A number of musicians from Belgrade worked with Jazzy during the nine years of its activity.
-The group split up in 1989.
+The group split up in 1990.

 Simultaneously with his work in Jazzy, Petrović was a member of the rock band Jakarta.
 He joined Jakarta in 1983, recording two albums with them, the synth-funk oriented Maske za dvoje (Masks for Two, 1984), which brought them nationwide popularity, and power pop-oriented Bomba u grudima (Bomb in the Chest, 1986).
 He remained the member of Jakarta until its dissolution in 1988.